 What we need to do is recognize we are all like this to some degree.

 And then do our best to overcome it.
 We can’t afford to sit by and hope things will change.
-We have to be the agents of change in our own lives.
-We have to be the agent of change in our own lives.
-And the truth is it might be too late, but does that even matter?
-Doesn’t it matter more that we take action to do what needs to be done in the hope that we still have time?
-The odds might be against us, but as Wayne Gretsky once said, “You miss 100% of the shots you never take.”
-The same is true for our churches.
-The reason most of our small churches fail to grow is not because of some wave of prejudice against the church.
+Be the change you want to see.
+Don’t wait until it’s too late to do something about it, because we never know how much time we have left.
+Like the tanker trying to turn around, even when we decide to change it will take time to see the results.
+The same is true for our church as it is in our personal lives.
+The reason most churches fail to grow is because we have ceased to be relevant to the next generation.
 It’s because we have become stubborn, rooted, and unwilling to change.
-That’s why Thom Rainer said most churches that are very sick have little chance of turning things around.
+It doesn’t seem that way to us because we like what we do.
+For us, it works.
+But does it really?
+If it worked, wouldn’t we keep reaching new people for Christ?
+That’s why Thom Rainer said most unhealthy churches have little chance of turning things around.
 Not because it’s impossible, but because people are unwilling to do what is necessary to make a difference.
 We become like the young man in our reading and are unwilling to let go of the lifestyle we’ve created, even though it would lead to a better and brighter future.
 Even though it would lead others to Christ.
 We become stubborn.

 We have to make a choice.

 Are we too rooted or too stubborn to change?
-Or are we willing to do what’s needed to be done to shift our culture in a way that we can reach the next generation?
-We have to be honest about it because if we’re honest about our stubbornness, we can still do something to reach others for Christ.
-But what I would hate more than anything is if we do nothing.
-Whether we decide to radically change or simply find a new way to make a difference, we need to do something.
-Nothing is about the worst things we could do.
-I’ve shared this with you before, but I’m reminded of something a pastor once wrote that just has stuck with me ever since, “the seven last words of any church are, ‘We’ve never done it that way before.’”
+Or are we willing to do what’s needed to be done to make a difference?
+And in our church, are we willing to shift our culture in a way that we can reach the next generation?
+When I was in seminary, we read a book by a pastor and he shared something I will never forget, “the seven last words of any church are, ‘We’ve never done it that way before.’”
 We have to constantly challenge ourselves as individuals and as a community of believers to never be so comfortable with what WE like and what WE want that we forget the rich tapestry of life that awaits us when we are open to where God is leading.
 We live in a world of change and sometimes we forget that God is part of that change.
 Open yourself up and embrace it.
 And see where God is leading us next.
 In the name of the Father and of the Son and of the Holy Spirit.
 Amen.